pixelsdb/pixels/README.md

 log.dir=/home/ubuntu/opt/pixels/listener/
 ```
 `log-dir` should point to
-an existing directory where the listener logs will appear
+an existing directory where the listener logs will appear.

-* Create the catalog config file named `pixels.properties` for Pixels in the `catalog` subdirectory,
+* Create the catalog config file named `pixels.properties` for Pixels in the `etc/catalog` directory,
 with the following content:
 ```properties
 connector.name=pixels